• Skip to primary navigation

 Instructions

-1. Wash and roughly chop the cilantro.
+1. Wash and roughly chop the cilantro, cutting off the bottom 1-2″ of stems.

 2. Squeeze the lemons into the blender cup.